-The following table, based on data taken from CREA’s National MLS® Report for July 2014 (the latest information available), demonstrates how homes in LSTAR’s jurisdiction continue to maintain their affordability compared to other major Ontario and Canadian centers.
+The following table, based on data taken from CREA’s National MLS® Report for April 2016 (the latest information available), demonstrates how homes in LSTAR’s jurisdiction continue to maintain their affordability compared to other major Ontario and Canadian centers.

 |City||Average Sale Price|

 |London St. Thomas||$276,2861|

 According to recent research conducted by the Altus Group, one job is created for every three real estate transactions and approximately $55,000 in ancillary spending is generated every time a house changes hands in Ontario.
 "That means May home sales in LSTAR's jurisdiction spun approximately $63,470,000 into our local economy and created approximately 384 jobs," says Evoy.
 "Here at LSTAR, we're very proud about the vital role real estate plays in ensuring that our local economy continues to be vibrant."

 AS PUBLISHED IN THE LSTAR e-STATS - JUNE 2016